omarreis/vsop2013/planetfun/README.md

 # 3D Hierarchy

-The solar system 3D machinery is modelled by a hierarchy of 3D objects, mostly TDummys and TSpheres.
+The solar system is modelled by a hierarchy of 3D objects, mostly TDummys and TSpheres.

 ![planetfun 3d hierarchy](PlanetFun_3D_hierarchy.png)

-VSOP2013 planet data provides heliocentric ecliptic cartesian planet positions (X,Y,Z) in astronomical units (AU).
-The p´lane of the Ecliptic for equinox JD2000 is Z=0.
+VSOP2013 provides heliocentric ecliptic cartesian planet positions (X,Y,Z) in astronomical units (AU).
+The plane of the Ecliptic for J2000.0 is Z=0.
-Similar convention was adopted by this app for the 3D simulation.
+Similar scale was adopted by this app.

-Planets consist of TSpheres parented to TDummys.
+Planets consist of TSpheres, each parented to a TDummy.
-Planet position is set using TDummy.Position.
+Planet position is set using TDummyXXX.Position.
-Planet rotation uses TSphere.RotationAngle
+Planet rotation uses TSphereXXX.RotationAngle.
-Its ok to use RotationAngle if you changing only 2 angles ( if changing 3, use quaternion for rotations )
+It is ok to use RotationAngle if you change at most 2 components.
+( if changing 3, use quaternion rotation )

 For the Moon we have ELP2000 geocentric spherical coordinates ( GHA, decl, radius ) These are used to rotate dummyMoonOrbitCenter, which is attached to dummyEarth.